hmis4/SurpassingLNTradeOffQKD/README.md

 - Wang_U_coarse_params - the parameter vectors used for the theta and phi values
 - Wang_U_fine - Wang under a unitary operation, arranged as a heatmap array, over the range 0 to pi/2
 - Wang_U_fine_params - the parameter vectors used for the theta and phi values

 ---

+### KeyRates_FBSChannel.xlsx
+Excel file containing all the data simulated by the security analysis for varying parameters for our protocol with the FBS model.
+- FBS_theta_sigma_1.1GHz - scan with theta of the FBS channel for epsilon = 6sigma_w and sigma_w = 1.1GHz
+- FBS_theta_sigma_0.5GHz - scan with theta of the FBS channel for epsilon = 6sigma_w and sigma_w = 0.5GHz
+- FBS_theta_sigma_0.1GHz - scan with theta of the FBS channel for epsilon = 6sigma_w and sigma_w = 0.1GHz
+- Loss_only - ideal channel with only loss
+- LossMixed_1.1GHz - scan with loss for the mixed FBS channel for epsilon = 6sigma_w and sigma_w = 1.1GHz
+- LossMixed_0.5GHz - scan with loss for the mixed FBS channel for epsilon = 6sigma_w and sigma_w = 0.5GHz
+- LossMixed_0.1GHz - scan with loss for the mixed FBS channel for epsilon = 6sigma_w and sigma_w = 0.1GHz
+- FBS_1.1GHz_theta_phi_0_pi - 2D scan of theta and phi between 0 and pi for the FBS channel for epsilon = 6sigma_w and sigma_w = 1.1GHz
+- FBS_1.1GHz_theta_phi_0_2pi - 2D scan of theta and phi between 0 and 2pi for the FBS channel for epsilon = 6sigma_w and sigma_w = 1.1GHz
+- FBS_0.5GHz_theta_phi_0_2pi - 2D scan of theta and phi between 0 and 2pi for the FBS channel for epsilon = 6sigma_w and sigma_w = 0.5GHz
+- FBS_0.1GHz_theta_phi_0_2pi - 2D scan of theta and phi between 0 and 2pi for the FBS channel for epsilon = 6sigma_w and sigma_w = 0.1GHz

+---

+### KeyRates_DispersionChannel_v2.xlsx
+Excel file containing all the data simulated by the security analysis for varying parameters for our protocol with the dispersion model (linear and quadratic).

+---